-In response to experience gained in early program implementation CAEATFA released a modified version of the proposed regulations7 for a 15-day comment period from January 6, 2016 - January 21, 2016.
+In response to experience gained in early program implementation CAEATFA released a modified version of the proposed regulations4 for a 15-day comment period from January 6, 2016 - January 21, 2016.
 CAEATFA received no public comments during this period.
-The proposed regulations were approved by the CAEATFA board on February 16, 2016.
+The proposed regulations were approved by the CAEATFA board on February 16, 2016 and by the OAL on April 13, 2016.

-These proposed regulations include updates to streamline program participation and administration.
+The regulations included updates to streamline program participation and administration.
 Staff incorporated less burdensome ways to administer the program, such as standardized program identifiers and project data tracking requirements.
 Additionally, implementation issues raised internally and by stakeholders, as well as program data tracking needs and incorporating the ability to enroll a loan that will not receive a credit enhancement for solar installation, required updates to and clarification of the regulatory text.